I3Cwg/Python-Automation/README.md

 # Introduction
+Security automation is rapidly transforming how organizations manage their cybersecurity posture.
+By automating repetitive tasks such as vulnerability scanning, threat detection, and incident response, businesses can reduce human error, improve response times, and allocate resources more efficiently.
+This part introduces the core concepts of security automation and walks you through the initial steps of setting up the necessary environment to automate security workflows.
+From installing essential tools to configuring systems, this guide will help you lay the foundation for building effective security automation processes.

  Building automated code using Python typically involves several steps, which can vary depending on the specific task or project requirements.
 Here’s a general path to build automated code using Python: